Crenshinibon/spomet/README.md

 This package is in it's really really early stages.
 As it should allow for some basic usage, there are many aspects missing.
 The functionality to remove documents from the index, for example.
 Supporting information to highlight matching aspects of resulting documents is also missing.
 As well as the performance improvements mentioned above.

 There is of course no guarantee for it's correct functioning.
+And I'm not liable on any consequences resulting from the usage of this software.

 Plans
 =====